koalamadness/CS-2026/february_diary.md

 # Computer Science
 ## 2026/02/19
+List comprehension is a concise and powerful way to create new lists by applying an expression to each item in an existing iterable (like a list, tuple or range).
+It helps you write clean, readable and efficient code compared to traditional loops.

 In Python, decorators are flexible way to modify or extend behavior of functions or methods, without changing their actual code.

 A decorator is essentially a function that takes another function as an argument and returns a new function with enhanced functionality.